Flies & Dead Rats

 How Long Will Flies From Dead Rats Last?

-Once the blowflies begin to emerge from pupae and metamorphosis, activity starts with just a few large flies.
+Once the blowflies larvae (maggots) begin to emerge from the dead rats in a house, they pupate and from pupae and metamorphosis, activity often starts with just a few large flies.

-Most flies are dead within 30 days, although this can vary.
+Most flies from rats in a house or building are dead within 30 days, although this can vary.

 How Long Does A Dead Rat take To Decompose?